-In order to understand the scale of the team proposals and the site it is useful to look at design precedents for comparison.
+The zoning parameters define generalities of the concept plans however, in order to understand the scale of designs, it is useful to look at existing places for comparison.
 Attached are images of Winmore, Southern Village, Fearington, and other locales that can be used for this purpose (Attachment C).
-Note that the Fearington village used historic English hamlets as its design inspiration.
+Note that the Fearrington village used historic English hamlets as its design inspiration.